Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this friendly Southeast Asian archipelago.

 Famous ‘Jesus’ Ruben Enaje has undergone the Philippines Crucifixion for over three decades and states that; “The only thing in my mind is that God went through worse.”

-The same martyr acting out this reenacted crucifixion once said that he was undergoing the ordeal as a sign of defiance against world terrorism in the late 20 teens, dedicating the crucifixion “to peace in Belgium and other countries targeted by Islamic extremists.“
+The same martyr acting out this reenacted crucifixion once said that he was undergoing the ordeal as a sign of defiance against world terrorism in his late 20 teens, dedicating the crucifixion “to peace in Belgium and other countries targeted by Islamic extremists.“

-The national news of the Philippines once spoke to the catholic church on the ground and quoted them as saying the ritual is categorised as such: “The gory spectacle reflects the Philippines’ unique brand of Catholicism, which merges church traditions with folk superstitions.
+The national news of the Philippines once spoke to the Catholic church on the ground and quoted them as saying the ritual is categorised as such: “The gory spectacle reflects the Philippines’ unique brand of Catholicism, which merges church traditions with folk superstitions.
 Many of the mostly impoverished penitents undergo the ritual to atone for sins, pray for the sick or for a better life, and to give thanks for what they believe were God-given miracles.”

 Crucifixion in The Philippines: My (Extreme) Easter Experience

-Asking a close member of staff of the Mayor of Pampanga for a front seat pass, to watch multiple crucifixions may seem somewhat cold-blooded, but I have an unquenchable thirst for the no-filtered truth, and I was a man on a mission to witness it with my naked eyes.
+Asking a close member of staff of the Mayor of Pampanga for a front seat pass, to watch multiple crucifixions may seem somewhat cold-blooded, but I have an unquenchable thirst for the non-filtered truth, and I was a man on a mission to witness it with my naked eyes.

-It’s hard to pin down the emotions that I felt.
+It’s hard to retroactively pin down the emotions that I felt.
 I believe I have a relatively strong stomach after working in the care industry for 5 years, but every man has their limits and I had a feeling that I was about to reach mine.

-Speaking of blood, en route to my interview I had to navigate the streets of Pampanga’s fiercest Christian ceremony, with young lads in their 20s either carrying giant wooden crosses, or whipping themselves (and also allowing others to whip them) with long ropes containing razor blades.
+Speaking of blood, en route to my interview I had to navigate the streets of Pampanga’s fiercest Christian ceremony, with young lads in their 20s either carrying giant wooden crosses or whipping themselves (and also allowing others to whip them) with long ropes containing razor blades.

 Blood poured down from their backs and (for the sake of honesty) occasionally sprayed out into passers-by who got too close for comfort.

 Maybe it’s because I was full of sensory overload (which is typical for me) but I was shocked to read later that over 50,000 attendees visited the crucifixion in the Philippines.
-Back in England I would pay weekly visits to watch my football team, Newcastle, with an average attendance of 52,000 – that place felt like a gladiatorial arena in comparison.
+Back in England, I would pay weekly visits to watch my football team, Newcastle, with an average attendance of 52,000 – that place felt like a gladiatorial arena in comparison.

-However I think with me being closer to the event, things felt distorted somewhat.
+However, I think with me being closer to the event, things felt distorted somewhat.